-(1) For fiscal 2000 and 2001 and for the portion of fiscal 2002 ended November 3, 2002, we were treated as a Subchapter S corporation for federal income tax purposes and, as a result, we were exempt from paying federal and state income taxes for those periods.
-As a result, our results of operations for fiscal 2000 and 2001 do not reflect any provision for income taxes and our provision for income taxes for fiscal 2002.
-Accordingly, our provision for income taxes and our total and per share net income for fiscal 2002. are not comparable to our provision for income taxes and our total and per share net income for the subsequent periods reflected in this table.
+1) For fiscal 2000 and 2001 and for a portion of fiscal 2002 ended November 3, 2002, we were treated as a Subchapter S corporation for federal income tax purposes and, as a result, we were exempt from paying federal and state income taxes for those periods.
+As a result, our results of operations for fiscal 2000 and 2001 do not reflect any provision for income taxes and our provision for income taxes for fiscal 2002 reflects a provision for only the last two months of fiscal 2002.
+Accordingly, our provision for income taxes and our total and per share net income for fiscal 2000, 2001 and 2002 are not comparable to our provision for income taxes and our total and per share net income for the subsequent periods reflected in this table.
 See note 1 to our financial statements included elsewhere in this prospectus.

-December 31, Fe bruary 1, Jan January 31, uary 29, July 30, 2000 2000 2001 2002 2003 2004 2005 2005 (Dollars in thousa nds) (unaudited) Balance Sheet Data: Cash and cash equivalents \$ 3,536 \$ 645 \$ 7,722 \$ 482 \$ 578 \$ 1,026 \$ 17,844 Working capital 1,335 1,108 (556) (455) 2,975 4,756 35,375 Total assets 20,996 28,180 42,608 36,003 41,558 54,811 99,666 Total long term liabilities 1,772 2,237 1,955 1,935 2,613 5,576 6,976 Total shareholders' equity 7,488 11,916 14,136 13,967 18,438 25,799 59,253 One N Aont h

-Fiscal Year Ended December 31, Ended Fiscal February 1, January 3 nded nuary 29, Six Mont July 31, hs Ended July 30, 2000 2001 2002 2003 2004 2005 2004 2005 (u (unaudited) (unaudited) (Dolla rs iı n thousands exce pt net sales per square foot) , , Other Financial Data: - - - Gross margin percentage(1) 32.69 6 32.19 6 30.0% 28.4% 31.0% 32.8% 27.5% 31.1% Capital expenditures \$ 3,315 \$ 7,500 \$ 7,186 \$ 42 \$ 5,937 \$ 11,060 \$ 4,817 \$ 6,382 Depreciation \$ 1,694 \$ 2,348 \$ 3,571 \$ 332 \$ 4,185 \$ 5,857 \$ 2,569 \$ 3,466 Store Data: Number of stores open at end of period 64 80 99 99 113 140 129 150 Comparable store sales increase (decrease)(2)(3) 18.5% 6 20.29 6 (1.1)% (5.8)% 4.3% 9.6% 7.5% 11.6% Net sales per store(3)(4) \$ 1,049 \$ 1,203 \$ 1,105 \$ 65 \$ 1,131 \$ 1,195 \$ 458 \$ 499 Total square footage at end of period(5) 147,223 194,651 247,476 247,476 288,784 371,864 337,921 404,576 Average square footage per store at end of period(6) 2,300 2,433 2,500 2,500 2,556 2,656 2,599 2,679 Net sales per square foot(3)(7) \$ 456 \$ 506 \$ 443 \$ 26 \$ 448 \$ 457 \$ 178 \$ 187

-(1) Gross margin percentage represents gross margin divided by net sales.

-(2) Comparable store sales percentage changes are calculated by comparing comparable store sales for the applicable fiscal year or six month period to comparable store sales for the prior fiscal year or the same six month period in the prior fiscal year, as the case may be, or, in the case of the one month ended February 1, 2003, by comparison to comparable store sales for the one month ended February 2, 2002.
-Comparable store sales are based on net sales, and stores are considered comparable beginning on the first anniversary of their first day of operations.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations-General" for more information about how we compute comparable store sales.

-(3) Comparable store sales, net sales per store and net sales per square foot include our in-store sales and our Internet sales.
-Our Internet sales represented less than 1.0% of our total net sales in each of the periods presented.

-(4) Net sales per store represents net sales for the period divided by the average number of stores open during the period.
-For purposes of this calculation, the average number of stores open during the period is equal to the sum of the number of stores open as of the end of each month during the period divided by the number of months in the period.

-(5) Total square footage at end of period includes retail selling, storage and back office space.

-(6) Average square footage per store at end of period is calculated on the basis of the total square footage at end of period, including retail selling, storage and back office space, of all stores open at the end of the period.

-(7) Net sales per square foot represents net sales for the period divided by the average square footage of stores open during the period.
+- (1) Gross margin percentage represents gross margin divided by net sales. - (2) Comparable store sales percentage changes are calculated by comparing comparable store sales for the applicable fiscal year to comparable store sales for the prior fiscal year or, in the case of the one month ended February 1, 2003, by comparison to comparable store sales for the one month ended February 2, 2002.
+Comparable store sales are based on net sales, and stores are considered comparable beginning on the first anniversary of their first day of operation.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations-General" for more information about how we compute comparable store sales. - (3) Comparable store sales, net sales per store and net sales per square foot include our in-store sales and our Internet sales.
+Our Internet sales represented less than 1.0% of our total net sales in each of the periods presented. - (4) Net sales per store represents net sales for the period divided by the average number of stores open during the period.
+For purposes of this calculation, the average number of stores open during the period is equal to the sum of the number of stores open as of the end of each month during the period divided by the number of months in the period. - (5) Total square footage at end of period includes retail selling, storage and back office space. - (6) Average square footage per store at end of period is calculated on the basis of the total square footage at end of period, including retail selling, storage and back office space, of all stores open at the end of the period. - (7) Net sales per square foot represents net sales for the period divided by the average square footage of stores open during the period.
 For purposes of this calculation, the average square footage of stores open during the period is equal to the sum of the total square footage of the stores open as of the end of each month during the period divided by the number of months in the period.